 \subsection{Open-Vocabulary Object Selection in 3D Space}

-\textbf{Settings} \textbf{1) Task.} Given a text query as input, the task is to produce multi-view renderings of the semantically corresponding 3D instance(s).
+\textbf{Settings} \textbf{1)~Task.} Given a text query as input, the task is to produce multi-view renderings of the semantically corresponding 3D instance(s).
 First, the textual feature of the input query is extracted using the CLIP model.
 Then, cosine similarity is computed between the query feature and the textual features of each instance, and the most similar instance(s) are selected.
-Finally, all 3D Gaussian points belonging to the selected instances are rendered into multi-view images through the 3DGS rasterization pipeline. \textbf{2) Baselines.} We compare our method with several recent representative approaches, including Dr.Splat~\citep{jun-seong_dr_2025}, OpenGaussian~\citep{wu2024opengaussian}, LangSplat~\citep{qin_langsplat_2024}, LEGaussian~\citep{shi_language_2024}, InstanceGaussian~\citep{li_instancegaussian_2025}, Feature-3DGS~\citep{zhou_feature_2024}, GS-Grouping~\citep{ye_gaussian_2024}, and GOI~\citep{qu_goi_2024}.
+Finally, all 3D Gaussian points belonging to the selected instances are rendered into multi-view images through the 3DGS rasterization pipeline. \textbf{2)~Baselines.} We compare our method with several recent representative approaches~\citep{jun-seong_dr_2025,wu2024opengaussian,qin_langsplat_2024,shi_language_2024,li_instancegaussian_2025,zhou_feature_2024,ye_gaussian_2024,qu_goi_2024,marrie2025ludvig,cen_tackling_2025,Cheng_2025_BMVC}.
 These approaches fall into the two primary categories of point-based and pixel-based methods.
-To provide a clear comparison, we detail the comparative aspects such as training time and search thresholds for these methods in Tab.~\ref{tab2}. \textbf{3) Dataset.} We adopt the LERF~\citep{lerf2023} dataset, annotated by LangSplat.
-This dataset consists of multi-view images capturing 3D scenes with long-tail objects and provides ground-truth 2D annotations for texture-level queries.
-For a fair comparison, we use the same predefined query texts as those used in OpenGaussian.
+To provide a clear comparison, we detail the comparative aspects such as training time and search thresholds for these methods in Tab.~\ref{tab2}. \textbf{3)~Dataset.} We adopt the LERF~\citep{lerf2023} dataset, annotated by LangSplat.
+This dataset consists of multi-view images capturing 3D scenes and provides ground-truth 2D annotations for texture-level queries.
+For a fair comparison, we use the same predefined query texts as in OpenGaussian.